gvwilson/fiction/santas/index.md

 these *troublemakers*,
 because I for one have had *enough*!"
-He thumped his meaty fist on the deck, making Captain Clausbeard's parrot<span class="note">
+He thumped his meaty fist on the deck, making Captain Clausbeard's parrot[^parrot] squawk.

-The parrot
-would have been somewhat offended by this phrasing, as she thought of the captain as being hers.
-Luckily for our story,
-the parrot found turning pages so difficult that it never bothered to read books.
+[^parrot]: The parrot would have been somewhat offended by this phrasing, as she thought of the captain as being hers.
+Luckily for our story, the parrot found turning pages so difficult that it never bothered to read books.
-</span> squawk.

 Whatever the captain might have said in reply to that was cut off by a cry from the crow's nest.